Can taking ginger for nausea reduce or eliminate nausea and vomiting caused by chemotherapy?

 Answers from Brent A. Bauer, M.D.

 Results from two studies of adults who took ginger for nausea showed that various doses of ginger before starting chemotherapy treatments helped to reduce the severity of nausea.
 In these studies, participants began taking ginger orally three days prior to starting chemotherapy.
 The ginger was taken in addition to a standard medication prescribed to reduce nausea and vomiting.
 A small number of participants reported side effects including heartburn, bruising, flushing and rash.

 - Bauer BA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Aug.
-18, 2011.
+July 12, 2017.